ShobhaRanswal/QuizUp-Quiz-App-and-more/README.md

 3. Commit your changes (`git commit -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature-name`).
 5. Create a pull request.

-## License

-This project is licensed under the MIT License.

-## Contact

-For any questions or feedback, please contact us via the Contact Us page or directly at [your-email@example.com](mailto:your-email@example.com).